KartikeyGangwar/Fluid-Dynamics-PINNs/README.md

 Now focusing on adding the adaptive lambda loss weight and vanishing function for boundary condition in forward call for Navier-Stokes eqn. for model to predict values satisfying the BC's before training even happens.

 For solving we took, initial condition as u(x,0) = f(x) where f(x) is initial state of system so we took f(x) as -sin(pi*x) & Dirichlet boundary condition for Burgers' equation AND lid cavity driven experiment conditions for Navier-Stokes Equation.

-Now we are going to impliment multi fidelity on this model for better results and making it more effective for training cost.

-Code for SF and MF both will be available in directory.